ryan2625/EncoreTix/README.md

 Additionally, [download Git](https://git-scm.com/) for source control.

-Install [Expo Go](https://expo.dev/client) on your phone from the app store.
+Install [Expo Go](https://expo.dev/client) on your phone from the app store and create an account.

 ## Getting started